ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 from the stakeholders and the Core Team.
 The team will keep the stakeholders informed of development progress throughout the sprint.

-At the beginning of a sprint cycle the Core Team meet to review the prioritized backlog and identify the highest value items that each can contribute to, within the established time block.
+At the beginning of a sprint cycle the Core Team meets to review the prioritized backlog and identify the highest value items that each can contribute to, within the established time block.
 Many features have dependencies and cannot be implemented within a single sprint.
 Therefore, the team will create tasks, a subset of the feature, that can be delivered on time.
 A task may be